indutny/bud/README.md

     "servername": "blog.indutny.com",

     // Path to TLS certificate
+    // Could be an array
     "cert": "keys/cert.pem",

     // Path to TLS private key
+    // Could be an array
     "key": "keys/key.pem",

-    // **Optional** Passphrase for the private key "passphrase": null,
+    // **Optional** Passphrase for the private key
+    // Could be an array
+    "passphrase": null,

     // Cipherlist to use (overrides frontend.ciphers, if not null)